-I was reading an article recently about modern dog training as my house has been taken over this summer by a tiny little Schnoodle puppy.
+I was reading an article recently about modern dog training as my house has been taken over by a tiny little Schnoodle puppy.
 Despite her size, she believes she is Empress of the World who we all must obey or suffer her achingly cute but devilishly mischievous ways.

 The author suggested allowing your dog to lead the way on it’s daily walks, to decide what to stop and sniff, which streets to walk down and how long to be out for.
 I assumed my pup would always head excitedly for the park, stopping only at particularly delicious smelling pee-covered tree trunks, but she surprised me by often choosing to walk towards the main road, to look at buses, snuffle the ankles of strangers and bury her face in the ever-growing piles of crunchy autumn leaves.